-Husky's Asphalt Refinery in Lloydminster, Alberta, processes heavy crude oil and bitumen into asphalt products used in road construction and maintenance, and industrial asphalt products.
+Husky's Asphalt Refinery in Lloydminster, Alberta processes heavy crude oil and bitumen into asphalt products used in road construction and maintenance.
 The refinery has a throughput capacity of 29,000 bbls/day of heavy crude oil and bitumen.
 The refinery also produces straight run gasoline, bulk distillates and residuals.
 The straight run gasoline stream is removed and re-circulated into HMLP's pipeline network as pipeline diluent.
-The distillate stream is transferred to the Upgrader and furthered processed to make ultra low sulphur diesel fuel or treated for blending into the Husky Synthetic Blend ("HSB") stream.
+The distillate stream is transferred to the Upgrader and treated for blending into the Husky Synthetic Blend ("HSB") stream.
 Residuals are a blend of medium and light distillate and gas oil streams, which are typically sold directly to customers as refinery feedstock, drilling and well-fracturing fluids, or used in asphalt cutbacks and emulsions.

-Refinery throughput averaged 26,800 bbls/day of blended heavy crude oil and bitumen feedstock during 2017.
-In 2017, daily sales volumes of asphalt averaged 14,800 bbls/day and daily sales volumes of residual and other products averaged 11,900 bbls/day.
+Refinery throughput averaged 27,100 bbls/day of blended heavy crude oil and bitumen feedstock during 2018.
 Due to the seasonal demand for asphalt products, many asphalt refineries typically operate at full capacity only during the normal paving season in Canada and the northern U.S. The Company has implemented various strategies to increase refinery throughput during the other months of the year that are outside of the normal paving season, such as increasing storage capacity and developing U.S. markets for asphalt products.
 This allows the Lloydminster Asphalt Refinery to run at or near full capacity throughout the year.